alexg-ivc/2019-Team-218/proposal_submission_form.md

 #### Team Name: `RE/usrs`

 #### Your team’s hackathon idea in TWO sentences:
 ##### `Donate Where?
-An easy to use search tool to empowers the public to find places to donate and recycle their unused or unneeded household items.`
+An easy to use search tool to empower the public to find places to donate and recycle their unused or unneeded household items.`
 ##### `Webapp with an easy-to-use google-like user interface where people can enter search queries to find local organizations that will accept donations for the queried items.`

 ![Donate Where?
 Screenshot](donate-where-screenshot.png)